 Night of the Owls

-In Night of the Owls,Selina was waiting for the Penguin to get out from his penthouse along with Spark (the character that was created in the New 52) because they had to get some special daggers that the Penguin owned.
+In Night of the Owls,Selina was waiting for the Penguin to get out from his penthouse along with Spark because they wanted to steal some special daggers that the Penguin owned.
 But at the time he had to leave, a Talon came and Selina and Spark had to intervene to save Penguin.
 It was a Talon who wanted redemption because he had failed the court many times, but when Selina tried to get over him the peaceful way, the Penguin shot the Talon.
 After the battle ended, Selina and Spark got the dagger and left Penguin.

 On the Trail of Dollhouse